Tanishka-G/space-biology-engine/blueprint.md

 ### UI Components

 *   **Chart**: A responsive bar chart from the `recharts` library to display keyword frequency.
-*   **3D Keyword Map**: An interactive 3D point cloud of keywords, with similar keywords clustered together.
+*   **3D Keyword Map**: An interactive 3D point cloud of keywords, with similar keywords clustered together based on their semantic meaning.
 *   **Gradient Accent**: A subtle animated gradient is used for accents and backgrounds.
 *   **Glassmorphism**: The chart container has a frosted glass effect, with a blurred background and a subtle border.